Electoral Count Act of 1887, the Safe Harbor Deadline, and the Election of 1876

 On March 3, the House of Representatives passed a dissenting resolution declaring that Tilden had been “duly elected President of the United States.”
 Nevertheless, Hayes was peacefully sworn in on March 5.

 The outcome of the electoral commission’s decision is known as the Compromise of 1877, which returned the South to “local rule” with the removal of federal troops.
 This decision effectively ended the Reconstruction era following the Civil War.
 In short order, Southern Democrats took over southern legislatures and began implementing invidious Jim Crow laws to disenfranchise African American voters.

-Continuing controversy and enforceability of the ECA
+Recent controversy involving the ECA

 Several legal commentators have argued that the Act is unconstitutional as it restricts the authority of the House and Senate to control their internal procedures and rules.

 The Supreme Court has generally held that the House and Senate have plenary power over their own rules under Article I, Section 5, which provides that “[e]ach House may determine the Rules of its Proceedings . . .”